-- graduate entry - typically a year of full-time study for those with an undergraduate degree but limited experience working with children.
-The most common route, usually a primary Postgraduate Certificate in Education (PGCE) with an early years specialism.
+- graduate entry - typically a year of full-time study for those with an undergraduate degree but limited experience of working with children.
+Example qualifications are the PGCE Early Years and the PG Cert Early Years, both giving EYTS.

-- graduate employment-based - a one-year part-time route for graduates working in an early years setting who need further training to meet the Teachers' Standards (Early Years).
-This includes school-centred initial teacher training (SCITT), School Direct or Teach First.
+- graduate employment-based - a part-time route taking one year to complete, for graduates who work in an early years setting but need further training to show they meet the Teachers' Standards (Early Years).

 - assessment only - this self-funded route is ideal for graduates with experience of working with children from birth to age five, who meet the Teachers' Standards (Early Years) with no need for further training.
-Usually takes three months to complete.
+This assessment usually takes three months to complete.

-For more details of approved course provides and details of available funding see Get into Teaching - Become an early years teacher.
+For more details of approved course providers and information on available funding see Get into Teaching - Become an early years teacher.

-For teaching roles you will need to show evidence of the following:
+For teaching roles you will need to show:

-- ability to work independently, as well as being able to work in a team;
+- ability to work independently with children, as well as being able to work in the wider nursery/school team

 - a sense of humour and the ability to keep things in perspective.

-The work is often active and you will need stamina to keep up with the needs of a large group of young, lively children.
+You'll also need stamina to keep up with the needs and energy of a large group of young, lively children.
 Creative skills such as music, dance, drama, arts and crafts are advantageous.